pUrGe12/MLBxG-extension/test/yolo_sort/README.md

 - [ ] Test the calculations

+## New Idea

+What we can do is, before detection, tweak each frame of the video to match the training and testing dataset.
+That will definetly increase the confidence rate.

 # Training

 These are the steps you need to follow to train your YOLOv5s model.